William Henry Edmond de Vere Sheaffe Pery, 4th Earl of Limerick

 May Imelda Josephine Irwin was the daughter of Joseph Burke Irwin.2 She married William Henry Edmond de Vere Sheaffe Pery, 4th Earl of Limerick, son of William Hale John Charles Pery, 3rd Earl of Limerick and Caroline Maria Gray, on 23 July 1890.1 She died on 11 March 1943.

 Her married name became Pery.
-As a result of her marriage, May Imelda Josephine Irwin was styled as Countess of Limerick on 8 August 1896.
-She was invested as a Commander, Order of the British Empire (C.B.E.) in 1920.1
+After her marriage, May Imelda Josephine Irwin was styled as Countess of Limerick on 8 August 1896.
+She was appointed Commander, Order of the British Empire (C.B.E.) in 1920.1

 Children of May Imelda Josephine Irwin and William Henry Edmond de Vere Sheaffe Pery, 4th Earl of Limerick